 - and much more.

-My wife, Mary continues to be a major influence in my appreciation of Latin music and culture, in general, and, of Puerto Rican music and culture, in particular.
+My late wife, partner and friend of 27 years was and continues to be a major influence in my appreciation of Latin music and culture, in general, and, of Puerto Rican music and culture, in particular.

 I have redesigned the site to be more useable across multiple devices and browsers including mobile devices and multiple versions of IE.